Turkmen Agricultural University: History

 In 1930, the Agricultural Institute was constructed in the capital city of Ashgabat.
-Until 1998, the institution was named after Mikhail Kalinin.
+Until 1998, the institution was named after Mikhail Kalinin, after which, it was named after the then-serving president Saparmurat Niyazov.
 In 1998, was awarded university status, and had a name change.
 In 2012, the training center CLAAS was opened.

 Faculties

-The university consists of 8 departments:
+The university consists of eight departments: